jonathan-priebe/hack-challenger/OWASP-Juice-Shop/challenges/3-Star/Client-side-XSS-Protection/README.md

 - All user input must be validated and sanitized on the server side
 - APIs must enforce the same security rules as the frontend
 - Tools like Burp Suite are essential for identifying and exploiting backend weaknesses

----

-If you'd like to link this challenge to a central index or chain it with related XSS write-ups, I can help you structure that too.